Almonds and Olivez

 TABLE OF CONTENTS

-The global health statistics on mental health are damming and paint a picture of both ‘doom’ and ‘gloom.’ heighten by the current COVID-19 Pandemic.
+The global health statistics on mental health are damming and paint a picture of both ‘doom’ and ‘gloom.’ heightened by the current COVID-19 Pandemic.
 According to research, an estimated Seven Hundred and Forty-two (742) million people in 2017 were living with some form of mental health disorder, which represented one (1) in Ten (10) persons globally (Saloni et. al. 2021).
 Fast track to 2018 (one of the latest statistics) with a reported Nine Hundred and Seventy (970) million people globally having a mental health or substance abuse disorder (Our World in Data, 2018).
 The number is expected to rise even higher in 2020 and 2021.

-In Jamaica, my home country, the reported incidences of mental health issues have increased over time with over Ninety Thousand (90,000) visits to public health facilities for mental health conditions was reported in 2013 and 2014 (Jamaica Gleaner, 2016 as seen in Pan American Health Organization – PAHO Report).
-This number was increased to One Hundred and Eight Thousand (108,000) and one Hundred and Thirty-two Thousand (132,000) visits being recorded in 2015 and 2016 respectively (Jamaica Gleaner, 2016 and Ministry of Health, 2017).
+In Jamaica, my home country, the reported incidences of mental health issues have increased over time with over Ninety Thousand (90,000) visits to public health facilities for mental health conditions reported in 2013 and 2014 (Jamaica Gleaner, 2016 as seen in Pan American Health Organization – PAHO Report).
+This number was increased to One Hundred and Eight Thousand (108,000) and one Hundred and Thirty-two Thousand (132,000) visits recorded in 2015 and 2016 respectively (Jamaica Gleaner, 2016 and Ministry of Health, 2017).
 Additionally, it is said that about Three (3%) percent of the population suffers from depression, which is a form of mental disorder, with women reportedly experiencing the condition more than men (Global Burden of Disease Database, 2017).

 Mental health disorders are complex and can take varied forms according to the World Health Organization’s (WHO) International Classification of Diseases (ICD-10).
 The definition incorporates disorders such as depression, anxiety, bipolar, schizophrenia and even eating disorders.
 Further, while mental health disorders can afflict anyone, of any age or ethnicity, global reports indicate that half of all mental health illnesses commence at the age of Fourteen (14) years.
-Furthermore, suicide is said to predominantly affect individuals within the age range of Fifteen to Twenty-nine (15-29) years of age (World Health Organization – WHO).
-To this extent, research indicates that persons who suffer from severe mental health conditions usually have a shorter life span due to premature death, at least Ten (10) years early (WHO).

 While particular pharmaceutical regimens are in place to help with the management of mental health disorders, increasing research has shown that physical activity can have a profound effect on one’s mental health and well-being.
-As such, increasing research is indicating exercise as an alternative or adjunct treatment as it relates to one’s mental health and well-being, especially for mild and moderate cases of depression and anxiety.
+As such, increasing research indicates exercise as an alternative or adjunct treatment as it relates to one’s mental health and well-being, especially for mild and moderate cases of depression and anxiety.
 Anxiety and Depression are regarded as two (2) of the most recorded incidences of mental health, globally.
 Let’s Discuss!

 You can read more about exercise and its benefits in this article: